JennyBloemen/FitCommit/README.md

 <h1>FitCommit</h1>

 <h3>Description</h3>
-  <p> FitCommit is a free application designed to help you personalize your fitness workouts based on a seven-day weekly schedule.
-FitCommit allows you the flexibility to input your workouts and if you get stuck, you can visit the workout page for ideas.
+  <p> FitCommit is a free restful API application designed to help users personalize fitness workouts based on a seven-day weekly schedule.
+The application has a one-time sign up feature that allows a user to create an account with authentication that is encrypted for security.

+Once an account is created, the user is automatically logged in and can start personalizing a weekly schedule.
+The schedule is unique to each user and displays the users name in the heading.
+The schedule page uses a form that is designed to accept and respond to user input, adding custom text based on the day of the week.
+The form can also be used to update previously scheduled data.
+The schedule page includes a delete button feature to remove data based on the day of the week.
+Sweetalert2, a new node package, is used to create a customized popup box to ensure deletion is intentional.

+The application also contains an exercises page, with data populated from the database.
+This page is for users to browse and obtain ideas to add to their schedule.

   </p>
 <br>
 <h3>Project Requirements</h3>